TAbdiukov/CCSP-Mnemonics/README.md

 ### Other

-* IRM System = eDRM System - like Adobe Digital Editions.
+* IRM System - Protect sensitive data in transit.

 ## Domain 3